ADichoso/CSC612M_MP2/README.md

-# Matrix Vector Product Project
+# Cooperative Particle Swarm Optimization - Integrating Project

 This project computes for the matrix vector product of a given matrix and vector, and outputs it to a vector.

 Group Members:

 Aaron Gabrielle Dichoso

 Luis Miguel Antonio Razon

 John Kirsten Espiritu

 There are 4 versions of the computation performed to compare execution time between methods: